 ½ tsp salt

 Add and mix in with a spoon (I find using the back of the spoon helps get things properly mixed in gluten-free baking):

 1 cup milk (lactose-free works great)

 You’ll be flattening these with your hands, so you want to make sure you get only enough dough that you can easily handle the dough.
-Put some oil on your hands, so the dough doesn’t stick to you.
+Put some oil OR water on your hands, so the dough doesn’t stick to you.
 Grab a small handful of dough and flatten in your hands.
 I like to aim for ¼ - ½ inch thick dough.

 Carefully place the dough into the hot oil.
 You sort of drape it into the pan.
 It should sink and then rise to the top.
 Fry on each side until light golden brown, should be about 1-2 minutes per side.
 (Don't cook too long or they'll be too crispy).
 You’ll see it puffing up nicely.
 Remove and place on a paper-towel lined cookie sheet and allow it to drain while you fry the other pieces.
 I have found that these don’t absorb much oil, which is great!

 Besides eating with tacos or fajitas, these are great with a bit of honey butter, or powdered sugar on top for a make-shift donut.

 Serve warm!
 Enjoy!

 Fresh, hot fry bread - ready to top and eat!